scottbreenmsft/scripts/Intune/macOS/Software Updates/README.md

 Insert documentation here..

 > [!NOTE]
 > This feature triggers the installation of updates during a device check-in.
-If reboot are required, they may occur without prompting the user.
+If reboots are required, they may occur without prompting the user.

 > [!IMPORTANT]
 > This feature ignores the **Defer software updates** setting in [macOS - Device Restrictions profile](https://docs.microsoft.com/en-us/mem/intune/configuration/device-restrictions-macos#settings-apply-to-user-approved-device-enrollment-automated-device-enrollment-supervised).